danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 As you can see, the language is really minimal as of now, but it's already possible to build relatively complex objects.
-However, I plan to add more features to the language to make it more ergonic to use in the nearish future(namely I'd like to support arithmetic operations at least).
+However, I plan to add more features to the language to make it more ergonomic to use in the near future(namely I'd like to support arithmetic operations at least).

 ## Conclusion